Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: Discussion

 \section{Discussion}

-Motivated by multiple lines of evidence that strongly suggest for infection hotspots to play a key role in the transmission dynamics of \sars, we have introduced a spatiotemporal epidemic model that explicitly represents sites where infections occur and hotspots may emerge.
-Through an extensive case study that used fine-grained demographic data, site locations, and \sars data from several cities and regions in Germany and Switzerland, we have demonstrated that our model faithfully characterizes the observed longitudinal trend of \sars cases.
-Our results reveal both qualitative and quantitative differences and similarities across geographically diverse areas spanning a wide range of case incidences, and demonstrate that our model may allow individuals and policy-makers to make more effective decisions.
-Importantly, our results also suggest that social distancing or contact tracing did not reduce overdispersion in the number of secondary infections, though effective containment measures would demand preventing SSEs~\cite{althouse2020stochasticity,cevik2020sars}.
-To facilitate this, we release an easy-to-use implementation of the entire framework necessary to perform experiments for any desired region.
+Motivated by multiple lines of evidence that strongly suggest for infection hotspots to play a key role in the transmission dynamics of COVID-19, we have introduced a spatiotemporal epidemic model that explicitly represents sites where infections occur and hotspots may emerge.
+Through a case study that used fine-grained demographic data, site locations, mobility data as well as COVID-19 case data from Bern, Switzerland, we have demonstrated that our model can allow individuals and policy-makers to make more effective decisions concerning the implementation of containment measures, contact tracing, and testing---at the individual level and in the presence of overdispersion.
+To facilitate this, we have released an easy-to-use implementation of the entire framework necessary to perform experiments for any desired region~\cite{implementation-model}.

+While the purpose of this work does not lie in providing mechanistic forecasts, we have shown that an identifiable pair of only two fitted parameters, the transmission rates at sites and in households, provides reasonable predictiveness over our estimation window.
+Importantly, we find that our epidemiological model empirically exhibits overdispersion in the number of secondary infections, which suggests that our formulation characterizes the transmission dynamics at infection hotspots---an epidemiological driver that effective containment measures would demand preventing \cite{althouse2020stochasticity,cevik2020sars}.
+In this context, we do not intend to argue that our approach allows for a more accurate fit to aggregate case data than existing meta-population or network-based compartmental models.
+Instead, our results in Section \ref{sec:results} demonstrate that we are able to formally model fine-grained interventions and perform analyses that would not be possible within the mathematical formulation used by existing meta-population models.